cloudogu/redmine/docs/operations/default_configuration_en.md

 # Deploy configuration on dogu start

 It is possible to deploy configuration via the etcd.
-This is possible for the following values:
+This is possible for the following configuration:

 * Change settings
 * Create workflows